TamarDD/Final_Project_ML/README.md

 ## Installation

-To run this analysis, you'll need Make and Python 3.5 installed.
-To install the necessary python packages, you'll also need Anaconda.
+To run this code, you'll need Make and Python 3.5 installed.
+To install the necessary python packages, you may also need Anaconda.

 Once you have Anaconda, type this to make a new virtual environments with all the packages you need: conda create --name final_project --file requirements.txt